Boston Fleet: Founding and inaugural season

-In the first round of the playoffs, Boston faced Montreal.
+In the first round of the playoffs, Boston faced Montreal Victoire.
 Boston went on to defeat Montreal in three straight games, with all three victories coming in overtime.
-Boston advanced to the championship series, where they faced Minnesota.
+Boston advanced to the championship series, where they faced Minnesota Frost.
 Goaltender Aerin Frankel led the playoffs in saves.
 However, Boston lost a close five-game series, with Minnesota clinching the Walter Cup championship in Lowell on May 29.

 On June 23, 2025, Birchard-Kessel left the Fleet and was named the head coach for the Princeton Tigers women's ice hockey team.
 On July 23, 2025, Kris Sparre was named the second head coach in program history.

+Ahead of the 2025–26 season, the Boston Fleet announced that three additional coaches would be joining the team.
+Jordan Smotherman, former head coach of HC TWK Innsbruck, general manager/head coach of the Worcester Railers in the ECHL, and player joined as assistant coach, Derek Whitmore, former assistant coach of the Chicago Steel in the United States Hockey League joined as player development coach, and Former professional ice hockey player and Olympian, Kacey Bellamy joined as player development consultant.

+On May 27, 2026, Kris Sparre left the Fleet and was named the head coach for PWHL Hamilton.
+Subsequently, François Méthot was named the third head coach in team history on June 4, 2026.
+Méthot was previously the General Manager and Head Coach of the Rochester Jr. Americans in the North American Hockey League (NAHL).

+In July 2026 the Fleet announced that Agganis Arena in Boston will be their primary home venue for the 2026–2027 season.